 Gray rot

 Description of the disease.
-On leaves, peduncles, flowers and ovaries, it appears as large brown drying spots that do not have a border.
+On leaves, peduncles, flowers and ovaries it appears as large brown drying spots that do not have a border.
 In hot weather, the spots crack.
-In rainy weather and high humidity, a smoky gray coating appears on the affected tissues.
+In rainy weather and high humidity, a smoky-gray coating appears on the affected tissues.

-Mature strawberries are more affected by rot.
+Ripe strawberries are more affected by rot.
 Green ones are more resistant and are affected if there are diseased red berries nearby.

 To combat infection, strawberry bushes can be sprayed with bacterial preparations Planriz or Alirin B.

-Folk methods of treatment.
+Traditional methods of treatment.

 Disease prevention.